Records with Sonobeat in 1967

 In April '67, Leo and the Prophets release their regionally-successful single Tilt-A-Whirl backed with Parking Meter on Totem Records, one of Sonobeat's few Austin competitors when it launches.
 Austin's leading top 40 AM station, KNOW, refuses to play Tilt-A-Whirl, citing drug references in its lyrics.
 But if there are drug references in the lyrics, they're oblique at best, so Rim plays the single on his KAZZ-FM radio program.
 As it turns out, Bill Sr. knows Leo and the Prophets' manager and arranges to record the band to give the Curtis mixer an acid test.

 The follow-up session with the Prophets is delayed until July 11th.
-The Joseys schedule this session during afternoon hours at Swingers Club in north Austin.
+The Joseys schedule this session during afternoon hours at The Swingers Club in north Austin with no audience present.
 The vocal overdub session is held the following weekend at the KAZZ studios in downtown Austin using KAZZ's Ampex 350 and 354 stereo tape decks.
 The July 11th session yields three instrumental tracks: Ozone Forest, Prophecy Of Love, and Flowers On The Hill, all original Prophets tunes, but only one track, Flowers On The Hill, is completed with vocal overdubs.
 Although Flowers On The Hill has potential as the "A" side of a commercial single release, both the band and the Joseys believe neither of the other two tracks will make a good "B" side.
 The band never comes up with a second commercially-viable song for the "B" side and misses an opportunity to be Sonobeat's first commercial release.
 In fact, the Prophets end up a one-hit-wonder with Tilt-A-Whirl, now considered a Texas garage rock classic.

 Leo Ellis: lead guitar and vocals